avlo/daodemocracy/README.md

 2. Creates a "for" and "against" bet/instrument for that proposal.
 3. Accepts bets on the proposal, escrows (holds) "betters" money & manages betting time-window.
 4. Instructs DAO to trigger majority "bet" into law.
-5. Financially incentivizes better proposal submissions and market-participant predictions as a function of voter satisfaction.

 ### Phase 2 - Voter Satisfaction Poll:
 After some (pre-determined) time, voters are asked to rate their satisfaction of a given law.
 Based on their collective vote: